SAP-archive/sap-hana-driver-for-sqltools/README.md

 ## Usage

-After installing the SAP HANA Driver for SQLTools, you will be able to create connections to SAP HANA Database, explore tables and views and run queries.
+After installing the SAP HANA Driver for SQLTools, you will be able to create connections to SAP HANA Database, explore tables and views, and run queries.
 For more information on how to use SQLTools please refer to [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools)

 ## Support